CompuCell3D/CompuCell3DDevelopersManual/docs/potts.rst

 of cell's attributes entirely in the plugins code.
 We will cover this in detail in later section.

 Let's examine the content of the ``Potts3D`` class (**Note:** we removed some of the code and are presenting only code snippets most relevant to current discussion.
-You are encouraged to ):
+You are encouraged to look at the original code though as you go over the material presented here):

 .. code-block:: cpp